gavriel200/fpga_cpu/README.md

 - dncrement (-= 1)

-- compair (no storing result just setting flags)
+- compair (no storing result just setting flags) compair just does a - b and sets flags with no save

 - multiply -> saves into another registers (since can be more then 8 bits result)